HiZollo/Games/README.md

 - `max - min` is greater than or equal to `2`

 ### Rules
 The bot will generate a random answer key in open interval `(min, max)`.
 The players take turns to call a number.
 After that, the bot will tell you the number is smaller or larger than the key, so the interval will shrink accordingly.
-Notice that it is allowed to guess a number that is not in the current interval.

 For example, suppose that the answer key is `602`, and the interval is `(1, 1000)`.
 - Player A calls `400`.
 It's too small, so the interval will shrink to `(400, 1000)`.